CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ## HTC Social Key Recovery Shares computation

 The shared secret is the seed of the wallet, used to derive all the keys for every cryptocurrency.
-But the implementation add an encryption layer to protect the secret.
+But the implementation adds an encryption layer to protect the secret.
 The cipher chosen is an authenticated stream cipher based on Salsa20 and Poly1305 (same as [TweetNaCl](https://tweetnacl.cr.yp.to/))

 ### Initialization